 Look for clients that…

-We suggest you find a Client that has Pause/Resume Transfers, ability to limit concurrent downloads, large file transfers, scheduling, and automation tasks.
+- Bonus Features We suggest you find a Client that has Pause/Resume Transfers, the ability to limit concurrent downloads, large file transfers, scheduling, and automation tasks.

 Going for a free or commercial FTP client depends on your file transfer requirements.